 Divide and pre-shape

 - Dump the dough out onto your kitchen counter and divide it into two.
-Then shape each dough into a taut ball.
+Then shape each dough into a tight ball.

-- First we pull each corner of the dough, as to make a tight surface on the part of the dough facing the table.
+- First, we pull each corner of the dough to make a tight surface on the part of the dough facing the table.

-- Then flip over the dough balls and start moving the dough toward yourself with the scraper.
+- Then flip over the dough balls and move the dough toward yourself with the scraper.
 There shouldn’t be any flour on the table now.

-- This pulls the dough down in the front making the surface tighter.
-You can use your one hand to guide the dough, but touch it minimally.
+- That pulls the dough down in the front, making the surface tighter.
+You can use one hand to guide the dough but touch it minimally.

-- Also if the dough feels very wet in the beginning you can wet the scraper, but again, do NOT add any more flour.
+- Also, if the dough feels very wet initially, you can wet the scraper, but again, do NOT add any more flour.

-- Then let the dough rest about 20 minutes on the counter to let the gluten relax.
+- Then let the dough rest for about 20 minutes on the counter to relax the gluten.

-- After that you should final shape each ball into their final shape.
+- After that, you should final shape each ball into its final shape.

 Shape as a boule

-- To shape the bread as a boule, do exactly as the pre-shape.
+- To shape the bread as a boule, do precisely as the pre-shape.

 - Put the bread in a banneton with the bottom facing upwards.